NERSC/Shifter-Tutorial/README.md

 For more detailed instructions, see [Setup](setup.md).

 ## Communication
-Please raise your hand if you need assistance. <!--- We've also set up a [Telegram group chat room](https://telegram.me/shifter_containers) where you can post questions and solutions to issues you encounter.
-To use this you will need to have Telegram installed already.
-Clicking on the the Telegram chat link above will guide you through installation. -->
+Please raise your hand if you need assistance.
+You can also ask questions on this [Google Doc](https://docs.google.com/document/d/18N_yE7D7hAvrbpuhfhnjc1M-Eok6nE9d4IxrHeuqMgo/edit?usp=sharing).

 ## Shifter Github Repository
 Shifter is available using a modified BSD license.
 The Shifter code stack is available in the [NERSC github repository](https://github.com/NERSC/shifter).